 Becoming conscious of our inner pharmacy may make it more effective.
-One study looking at preoperative patients examined how much of an impact such insight had on painkiller use.
-Researchers educated half the patients about endorphins—the body’s own pain killing chemicals—while the other half received no such education.
+One study looking at preoperative patients examined how much of an effect such insight had on painkiller use.
+Researchers educated half the patients about endorphins—the body’s own painkilling chemicals—while the other half received no such education.

 After the operations, everyone in the non-educated group filled their painkiller prescriptions, but only 10 percent of the educated group opted for drugs.

 So if our inner pharmacy can be stimulated simply by suggestion, why isn’t more done to promote this self-healing mechanism?
 Howick believes it’s primarily an issue of profit.
 The medical industry sees the healing potential, just not the market potential.

 “If you work at GlaxoSmithKline, you have an amazing cafeteria with healthy food, way healthier than you get in any hospital,” he said.
 “They teach mindfulness and yoga.
 They have programs to help their workers from taking drugs, but their business model for us is for us to take more drugs.”